angulardevelopment/basic-concepts/README.md

 - zone
 - web worker

+Building web component
+$ ng build --prod --output-hashing none include js files in html file. npm install -g serve
+ $ serve

+To be able to use our web component, we need to include the five JavaScript files which – let's be honest – is not really convenient.
+The solution is to concatenate all these files into one JS file
+ $ npm install --save-dev concat fs-extra

 ## Subscribe and Stay Updated!

 Don't miss out on new videos!
 Subscribe to my channel and hit the notification bell 🔔 to receive updates whenever I upload fresh content.
 Let's learn, laugh, and explore together!